javatarz/roacm/_posts/2009-02-21-apple-wheel-is-this-meant-to-be-a-joke.markdown

 The guy in that video apparently took 45 minutes to type a mail (with a million mistakes) and he still likes the product... jeez.
 I like write a few hundred lines of code in that time :|

-Me and [SK](http://sk.isnewb.com) call this Apple's Reality Distortion Fieldâ„¢.
+Me and [SK](http://sk.isnewb.com) call this Apple's Reality Distortion Field.
 This is single handedly the shittiest technological innovation I have seen in my time on this planet.
 I'm sure there might be something equally (or may be more) stupid in the past but this certainly is the stupidest thing I have heard of in the mainstream.

 It looks seriously slim.
 I think it was a 12 odd inch form factor which is cool.
 Its nice to see Apple put stuff in such compact spaces but the idea of removing a key board all together, to me at least, is JUST WRONG!
 Typing on that machine would be next to impossible.
 Using it would be really cumbersome too.
 You want the "next generation" of Hardware User Interfaces?
 Go Touch Screen.
 Go take a page from Microsoft's book (Windows 7, to be precise).